A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 Today, AskBio occupies a gleaming new headquarters in Research Triangle, N.C.
 It's part office building, part lab, and part pharmaceutical manufacturing facility.

 During a tour of the building, Samulski pauses to point to a liquid-filled flask.
-"You see that media going around and around," he says.
+"You see that media going around and around?" he says.
 "That's human cells that are growing."
 Then he shows me a device that uses sound waves to break open cells and expose the viruses inside.

 The company didn't have this sort of tech early on.
 Even so, Samulski and his team managed to create an abridged version of the dystrophin gene — one small enough to fit inside their viral FedEx truck.